-When I first started the low nickel diet six years ago, I didn’t deviate at all.
+When I first started the low nickel diet 9 years ago, I didn’t deviate from it at all.
 My eczema had been so embarrassing for so long, I wanted to continue reaping the benefits of eliminating foods high in nickel from my diet.
 Especially since my eczema was especially bad on my face, to the point that I didn’t want to be photographed.
-The low nickel diet resolved all of my eczema within 3-4 weeks and it seriously felt like magical trick.
+Eating a low nickel diet resolved all of my eczema within 3-4 weeks and it seriously felt like magical trick.

-Over the years, I have learned that I can indulge during the holidays sparingly and not have the severe eczema reactions I originally did prior to starting the low nickel diet.
+Over the years, I have learned that I can indulge during the holidays sparingly.
+I do not always have the severe eczema reactions I originally did prior to starting the low nickel diet.
 For me there are these specific chocolate, peanut butter oatmeal cookies I love.
-I only eat 2-3 of them during the holidays and it feels like a total indulgence.
+In 9 years I’ve only eaten them 2 times and it felt like a total indulgence.
 In an attempt to reduce my body’s the absorption of nickel, I always try to also eat something high in iron and/or vitamin c or both.
 Occasionally I even resort to taking Benedryl that same evening and using anti-histamine eye drops.

 No matter where you are in this journey of being allergic to nickel, I think it’s important that we don’t punish ourselves for trying to accept and adapt to the low nickel diet.
 We’re only human and all trying our best to deal with this unique and challenging food allergy.